Code-Institute-Submissions/card-game-1/README.md

 1. Jamsmine test framework was used:
 kindly refer to test-folder attached and start the test.html to see test results.
-2. It is assumed that given the simplicty of the game: user will start and finsh on  the same viewport
+2. It is assumed that given the simplicty of the game: user will start and finish on  the same viewport
 - by design cards display 4 by 4 on bigger screens
 - on smaller screens it displays 3 by 6
 3. Input feild onlanding page:
-- it gives you the flexibility to  type in a username, press start or enter to start the game
+- user has to enter a name to start the game
-4. Tested on google development tool
+4. Tested on google development tool : full screen and mobile
 5. Tested on mobile
 6. Tested on internet explorer, Brave web browser,mozilla firefox
 7. CSS validated*[CSS](https://jigsaw.w3.org/css-validator/)*.